QCrypt/qcrypt-website/README.md

 1. In [/themes/devfest-theme-hugo/assets/style/], duplicate [theme-2024.css](/themes/devfest-theme-hugo/assets/style/theme-2024.css) and rename it to `theme-2025.css`
 2. adjust the last line to set the `--primary:` variable in `root` to the themecolor picked above.

-### create new github team and add admins
+### Steps you will need help with
 1. on https://github.com/orgs/QCrypt/teams, create a new team ```QCrypt 2025```
 2. add admins https://github.com/orgs/QCrypt/teams/qcrypt-2025/members
 3. add repositories https://github.com/orgs/QCrypt/teams/qcrypt-2025/repositories

-### setting up netfliy
 5. In netlify https://app.netlify.com/teams/qcrypt/members: add new admin as collaborator to qcrypt-website

-### slack integration
-1. create a new private channel on QCrypt slack, named website-2024
 1. on https://api.slack.com/apps/A01P06YNCCU/incoming-webhooks , create a new Webhook (on the bottom of the page)
 1. paste the Webhook URL into netfliy:  https://app.netlify.com/sites/qcrypt2024/settings/deploys (for deploy succeesful and deploy failed)
 1. add admins to Slack channel

-### create new email addresses
-We probably need new email addresses like 2025@qcrypt.net and pcchairs2025@qcrypt.net.
+3. We probably need new email addresses like 2025@qcrypt.net and pcchairs2025@qcrypt.net.

-### technical updates
-- connect new admins to admins from last year
+3. connect new admins to admins from last year
-- Is it time to update the hugo version? check what needs to be updated.
+4. Is it time to update the hugo version? check what needs to be updated.

 ### bump year
 Once the new site is ready to be "promoted" to be the current year, make the following changes: